What Does Red Velvet Cake Taste Like?

 What makes this cake unique is the texture more than the flavors.
 The cake dough is deliciously tender, luscious, and moist, while the cream frosting gives that velvety, smooth hint to it.
 All of this together makes the velvet cake rhapsody of flavors reserved for cosmopolitan palates only.

-RELATED: Red Velvet Cake with Whipped Cream Frosting [Recipe]
+Red Velvet Cake with Whipped Cream Frosting [Recipe]

 Does Red Color in Red Velvet Cake Have Flavor?

-Artificial, store-bought red dye has no taste, whatsoever.
+Artificial, store-bought red dye has no taste whatsoever.
 Anyway, you need just a tad of it, so it has no chance to change the flavor, in any case.
 All in all, the red color is there only for aesthetic purposes as the cake will be completely the same without, as well.
 You certainly won’t add a whole bottle of red dye, but if you would, it will have some effect on the taste, though.

 What Does Red Velvet Cake Smell Like?

-Red velvet cake smells like holidays and big family gatherings, taking over the whole house with a homey aroma.
+To me, red velvet cake smells like holidays and big family gatherings, taking over the whole house with a homey aroma.
 The smell of butter, vanilla, cocoa, and buttermilk intertwined is rich but still toned down.
 Vanilla gives a sugary scent, while butter, eggs, and buttermilk have a creamy aroma.

 The last one is a chocolaty note which is not too intense but subtle.
 Cocoa alone is powdery and strong-scented, so its small amount in the cake will give a dash of sweet and floral notes.
 Cream cheese frosting has a light smell that blends with other ingredients, with a few sprinkles of sugar.